itsuka-to/rosbag2/README.md

+# Patches for Exclude Options (-x or --exclude)
+There is a bug in the foxy-future branch, so this branch is my personal fix.

 # Foxy Improvement Backport Branch

 This branch contains a special-purpose version of rosbag2 that is intended to be used in a Foxy application.